Canop/broot/README.md

 The executable is written in the `target/release` directory.

-If you want to discuss the code or features of broot, please come to [our chat](https://miaou.dystroy.org/3?Code_et_Croissants).

 ### From precompiled binaries

 * [x86_64 / linux](https://dystroy.org/pub/broot)

+## Development

+To ease tests during development, a log file can be generated (and followed using tail -f) by using the BROOT_LOG env variable.

+For example:

+    BROOT_LOG=debug cargo run

+If you want to discuss the code or features of broot, please come to [our chat](https://miaou.dystroy.org/3?Code_et_Croissants).